fivetran/dbt_linkedin_source/README.md

 ```

 ### Passing Through Additional Metrics
-By default, this package will select `clicks`, `impressions`, and `cost` from `ad_analytics_by_creative` and `ad_analytics_by_campaign`.
-If you would like to pass through additional metrics to the respective staging models, add the variable configuration in the code block below to your `dbt_project.yml` file.
-These variables allow for the pass-through fields to be aliased (`alias`) and casted (`transform_sql`) if desired, but not required.
-Datatype casting is configured via a sql snippet within the `transform_sql` key.
-You may add the desired sql while omitting the `as field_name` at the end and your custom pass-though fields will be casted accordingly.
+By default, this package will select `clicks`, `impressions`, and `cost` from the source reporting tables to store into the staging models.
+If you would like to pass through additional metrics to the staging models, add the below configurations to your `dbt_project.yml` file.
+These variables allow for the pass-through fields to be aliased (`alias`) if desired, but not required.
 Use the below format for declaring the respective pass-through variables:

+>**Note** Please ensure you exercised due diligence when adding metrics to these models.
+The metrics added by default (taps, impressions, and spend) have been vetted by the Fivetran team maintaining this package for accuracy.
+There are metrics included within the source reports, for example metric averages, which may be inaccurately represented at the grain for reports created in this package.
+You will want to ensure whichever metrics you pass through are indeed appropriate to aggregate at the respective reporting levels provided in this package.

 ```yml
 # dbt_project.yml